algao1/blurb/content/posts/kv_store.md

 But first, why compaction?
 Well, recall from earlier when we implemented deletions using writes and tombstones.
 That creates a lot of "wasted" space in tables as more entries are deleted, so we would like to have some way to collect and "compact" older entries to free up space.

-Another reason (which is cited in the paper), is that it is generally faster to perform a lookup on a larger table than over multiple tables.

 For the scope of this post, we'll discuss the details of how multiple tables are compacted into one.
 Below is the core logic for compacting tables:

 ```go